Veterans Services Office

 Veterans Education Assistance

-CCRI was chosen by the VA to participate as one of eight schools nationwide for the VetSuccess on Campus pilot program.
+CCRI was chosen by the VA to participate as one of original eight schools nationwide for the VetSuccess on Campus pilot program in 2010.
 The program is to provide outreach, support and assistance with all VA benefits.
-Ms. Micaela Black Estrella, the VetSuccess On-campus Coordinator, can be reached at (401) 648-1597 or via email at: firstname.lastname@example.org.
+Ms. Micaela Black Estrella, the VetSuccess On-campus Coordinator, can be reached at (401) 648-1597 or via email at: email@example.com.
 Click here for more information.

-Service members/veterans, who qualify for one of the following eligibility statuses as described below, should select the Veterans Affairs (VA) Certification and CCRI Enrollment Steps link.
+Service members/veterans, who qualify for one of the following eligibility statuses (described below) should review the Veterans Affairs (VA) Certification and CCRI Enrollment Steps link below.
 The information is designed to assist students in completing the necessary steps to receive VA Educational Benefits.